-Google (NASDAQ: GOOG) is obsessed with speed.
+Google GOOG is obsessed with speed.
 So said Google chief financial officer, Patrick Pichette, during the Goldman Sachs Technology and Internet Conference as reported by USA Today.
 Part of that “speed obsession” is currently being manifested in somewhat feverish attempts to develop and implement 10-gigabit Internet speeds.

 For an idea of just how fast that is, consider this.
 The average data transfer rate in the U.S. is 9.8 megabits per second (Mbps).
-Google’s existing Google Fiber service (currently available only in Kansas City), which runs at 1 gigabit per second (Gbps), is more than 100 times faster than the average rate in the United States.
+Google’s existing Google Fiber service (currently available only in Kansas City), which runs at 1 gigabit per second (Gbps) is more than 100 times faster than the average rate in the U.S.

 A speed of 10 gigabits per second would represent more than 1000 times the average data transfer rate currently available in this country.
 That is a staggering number.